Manonmaie/CookThisNotThat/README.md

 # CookThisNotThat!
-It will recommend the recipes, once you select the ingredients that are available.
+This website will recommend the recipes, once you select the ingredients that are available.